tvasil/udacity-data-warehouse/README.md

 - What are the most popular times for streaming music through Sparkify?

 The DWH data comes from two sources:
-1. Logs of users listening to specific songs on Sparkify (generated data)
+1. Logs of users listening to specific songs on Sparkify (artificially generated data).
-2. Database of song / artist information from
+2. Database of song / artist information from the Million Song Database.

 ## How to run
 This ETL process has two steps: